-This paper described PIC, a coordinate-based mechanism to estimate Internet network distance (i.e., round-trip delay or network hops).
+This paper described PIC, a coordinate-based mechanism to estimate Internet network distance (i.e., roundtrip delay or network hops).
 PIC is scalable and robust because it does not rely on infrastructure nodes and spreads load evenly over all the nodes in the system.
 PIC is also secure because it can compute accurate coordinates even when some nodes are malicious.
 Therefore, PIC can be used to improve the performance of many large-scale distributed applications like network-aware overlay construction and location of nearby resources in the network.
-We modified MSPastry to use PIC instead of direct distance probing.
-Our results indicate that PIC can reduce the maintenance cost in a MSPastry overlay by 35%.
+We modified Pastry to use PIC instead of direct distance probing.
+Our results indicate that PIC reduces the cost of joining the Pastry overlay by almost an order of magnitude.